• Skip to main content

 RESTING THE CHICKEN

-• Remove the breasts from the pan and rest on a chopping board for 10 minutes, so the juices have time to be reabsorbed.
+- Remove the chicken from the liquid and rest on a chopping board for 10 minutes, so the juices have time to be reabsorbed.

 TO SHRED WITH FORKS

-• Place the chicken breasts vertically facing you on the chopping board.
+- Place the chicken pieces vertically facing you on the chopping board.
 Then all you are going to do is pull the chicken apart, working from the bottom up until you have shredded it into chunks.

 TO SHRED WITH AN ELECTRIC WHISK

-• To shred your chicken this way, you’ll need to put the breasts into a large mixing bowl and with your electric whisk on the lowest speed setting, start breaking them up.
+- To shred your chicken this way, you’ll need to put the chicken into a large mixing bowl and with your electric whisk on the lowest speed setting, start breaking them up.
 If your chicken is tender it will be very quick to do.
 If your chicken has been overcooked and gone dry it will be too hard to shred this way.

 Notes